This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

-At 80,000 Hours we think a significant number of people should build expertise to work on United States (US) policy relevant to the long-term effects of the development and use of artificial intelligence (AI).
+At 80,000 Hours, we think a significant number of people should build expertise to work on United States policy relevant to the long-term effects and potentially catastrophic risks of the development and use of artificial intelligence.

-In this article we go into more detail on this claim, as well as discussing arguments in favor and against.
+In this article we go into more detail on this claim as well as discuss arguments in favour and against working in this area.
 We also briefly outline which specific career paths to aim for and discuss which sorts of people we think might suit these roles best.

 - Good scenarios seem more likely if there are more thoughtful people working in government who have expertise in AI development and are concerned about its effects on society over the long-term.